Firearm Prohibitions after Conviction for a Domestic Violence Crime

-Louisiana enacted a law in 2014 that prohibits people from possessing firearms for ten years after the completion of the person’s sentence, probation, and/or parole for committing a “domestic abuse battery,” or specified battery offenses against a dating partner.1 Note that federal law also prohibits the purchase and possession of firearms and ammunition by certain convicted domestic abusers.
+Louisiana prohibits people from possessing firearms for ten years after the completion of the person’s sentence, probation, and/or parole for committing a “domestic abuse battery,” as well as specified battery offenses against a dating partner.1 Note that federal law also prohibits the purchase and possession of firearms and ammunition by certain convicted domestic abusers.

-Louisiana law also prohibits firearm possession by people subject to a domestic violence protective order during the duration of the order if (1) the order includes a finding that the respondent represents a credible threat to the physical safety of a family member, household member, or dating partner,2 and (2) the order informs the respondent that he or she is prohibited from possessing a firearm pursuant to federal and state law.3
+Louisiana also prohibits firearm possession by people subject to other kinds of domestic violence protective order during the duration of the order if (1) the order includes a finding that the respondent represents a credible threat to the physical safety of a family member, household member, or dating partner,7 and (2) the order informs the respondent that he or she is prohibited from possessing a firearm pursuant to federal and state law.8

 See our Domestic Violence & Firearms policy summary for a comprehensive discussion of this issue.